vk-cs/docs-public/docs/en/base/cloud-desktops/tariffication/tariffication.md

 - **Virtual servers**.
 - **Licenses**.

-In these sections, write-offs are displayed for both system VMs and VMs for cloud desktops.
+These sections display write-offs for both system VMs and VMs for cloud desktops.